Contemporary fine artist based in North East Scotland

 PAINTING MUSIC is on tour funded by Creative Scotland, with a brand new demo package based on live performances, audience interactive Apps, Art-STEM Cross-Over Workshops, and talks, for community outreach programmes, Science Festivals, Galleries, Museums, Healthcare Providers, creative, tech & educational platforms (such as schools).

-Launch of The landscape of Intelligence
+The landscape of Intelligence

 A Multi-Media Exhibit Tributing Ada Lovelace